aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/node-requirements.md

 ## Validator node in test mode

-You must run a Validator node in the test mode to be eligible for AIT-3.
-This is a method Aptos Labs uses to verify that a node operator can successfully start a Validator node and configure it properly with the Aptos network identity.
+You must run a validator node in the test mode to be eligible for AIT-3.
+This is a method Aptos Labs uses to verify that a node operator can successfully start a validator node and configure it properly with the Aptos network identity.

 In test mode, you will be running a local network with one single node, and it should be functioning like a normal blockchain.

 ## Hardware requirements

-For running an Aptos **Validator and Fullnode** we recommend the following hardware resources:
+For running an Aptos **validator and fullnode** we recommend the following hardware resources:

   - **CPU**:
       - 8 cores, 16 threads